Adedayo-A/react_crash_todo/README.md

 # react_crash_todo
-This is a beginner React Js project courtesy of Traversy Media React Js crash course video
+This is a beginner React Js project and it is courtesy of Traversy Media React Js crash course video